sosalejandro/sentinelguard/README.md

 # SentinelGuard

-A comprehensive security scanner for Linux systems written in Go.
+A comprehensive security scanner for Linux and Windows systems written in Go.
 SentinelGuard performs deep inspection of your system to detect backdoors, rootkits, persistence mechanisms, malicious files, and security misconfigurations.

 ## Features

-- **13 Security Scanners** covering network, processes, filesystem, authentication, and more
+- **16 Security Scanners** covering network, processes, filesystem, authentication, and more
+- **Full Windows Support** with registry, memory injection, and kernel/driver scanning
 - **Cross-Platform Architecture** with strategy pattern for OS-specific implementations
 - **Multiple Output Formats** - Console (colored), JSON, YAML
 - **Concurrent Scanning** with configurable parallelism